Two female entities are spending their after-life here for their own reasons.

 WOW!
-This Gothic Revival, truly glorious 1850 mansion is well worth the effort to visit!
-It really is a stunning example of Gothic Revival architecture, with influences from the Romantic Movement which was so popular during the 1850s.
+This truly glorious 1850 Gothic Revival mansion is well worth the effort to visit, with influences from the Romantic Movement that were so popular at that time.

-Loudon House is on The National Park Service’s National Register of Historic Places, and is owned by Lexington, who leases this lovely mansion to the Lexington Art League.
+Loudoun House is on The National Park Service’s National Register of Historic Places, and it is owned by the city of Lexington, who leases this lovely mansion to the Lexington Art League.

 When we finally found and traveled down Castlewood Avenue, suddenly it appeared on the right.
-Loudoun is made of brick painted white, dusted and covered with layers of sand and paint to resemble stone.
-It is quite impressive with its length and Gothic Revival architecture, presenting a mansion that is uniquely different, and must have turned heads throughout its long existence.
+Loudoun House is made of brick painted white, then dusted and covered with layers of sand and paint to resemble stone.
 The mansion is long, shallow, and two storied, with lovely castle-like towers framing its grand entry way.
-The “crenellated” tower on the right of the main entrance is bigger, and probably holds a study at the top, because there are four large, rounded stained glass windows, adding beauty to both the outside appearance and for the room inside.
-The rounded window arches above the long, rounded at the top rectangular windows are made of limestone, and the roof is a handsome slate.
-The roof line is interesting, with all its turrets, “parapet” walls, and pinnacles on the important gables.
+The crenellated tower on the right of the main entrance is bigger, and probably holds a study at the top, as there are four large, stained glass windows there.
+The rounded window arches are made of limestone, and the roof is a handsome slate.
+The roof line is interesting, with all its turrets, parapet walls, and pinnacles on the important gables.
 Peeking in the windows of the closed mansion, one sees large rooms for serious parties/assemblies, now used for events sponsored by the Lexington Art League.
 The woodwork inside is all walnut.

 Francis and Julia put the best in their home, from the stencil-painted medieval designs on the ceilings to the enameled glass panes, plasterwork, marble mantels and custom-made furniture from New York.

 Francis Key Hunt, one of the sons of John Wesley Hunt, was the driving force in Loudoun House’s construction, a real labor of love.
-After having an education at Transylvania University in Lexington, which was close to his father’s home, and the Episcopal Kenyon College in Gambier, Ohio, Francis became a lawyer.
-After returning to Lexington to practice law, Francis married a local, wealthy socialite, Julia Warfield.
+After being educated at Transylvania University in Lexington, which was close to his father’s home, and the Episcopal Kenyon College in Gambier, Ohio, Francis became a lawyer.
+After returning to Lexington to practice law, he married a local, wealthy socialite, Julia Warfield.
 Her parents gave the young couple a wedding gift of 60 acres on the Bryan Station Pike, located next to the Warfield Estate.

 When John Wesley Hunt died suddenly of cholera in 1848, Francis inherited nearly a million dollars.
-Francis hired a local Lexington architect, John McMurtry, to build a castellated Gothic Revival villa using a custom design of one of the house designs found in a published 1838 catalogue of blueprints, “Rural Residences”, by prominent New York architect Alexander Jackson Davis.
+He hired a local Lexington architect, John McMurtry, to build a castellated Gothic Revival villa using a custom design he’d found in an 1838 catalogue of blueprints, “Rural Residences”, by prominent New York architect Alexander Jackson Davis.

 Planning between Davis and Francis was problematic, as it was done long distance though the mail, which drove up the cost.
-Francis planned on spending $10,000 – $12,000 dollars.
+Francis intended to spend $10,000 – $12,000 dollars.
 The final price tag was $30,000!
 Finally, in 1852, Francis and Julia had their dream villa, distinctly different from the common Greek Revival homes usually built by Lexington’s well-to do.
 It was called Loudoun, after Julia’s favorite song, “The Bells of Loudoun.”
 Both Francis and Julia loved their new home and lived together, raising their family in it from 1851 – 1879, when Francis died.

 HISTORY OF MANIFESTATIONS

-Two female entities from the 1900s don’t want to leave just yet, and choose to spend their after-life in the home which they loved.
+Two female entities from the 1900s don’t want to leave just yet, and have chosen to spend their afterlives in the home which they loved.

 I suspect that one of the entities may be Julia Hunt, who may have had to move out before she really wanted to do so.
 For some reason, she had to sell their beloved home, which had so many good memories.
 I’m guessing that either she didn’t have the funds to keep the home and estate, or perhaps her health wasn’t good.
 For some reason, she needed to move into her daughter and son-in-law’s home, and didn’t just buy a smaller place, more suited for a single woman.

-Someone’s kitty suffered a quick demise and didn’t know what hit him or her.
-Still thinking it hadn’t used up its nine lives, the kitty hangs around.
+Someone’s kitty also suffered a quick demise and didn’t know what hit him or her.
+Still thinking it hadn’t used up its nine lives, the kitty hangs around in the afterlife.